Skyost/RateMyApp/README.md

         return true; // Return false if you want to cancel the click event.
       },
-      ignoreNativeDialog: false, // Set to false if you want to show the Apple's native app rating dialog on iOS or Google's native app rating dialog (depends on the current Platform).
+      ignoreNativeDialog: Platform.isAndroid, // Set to false if you want to show the Apple's native app rating dialog on iOS or Google's native app rating dialog (depends on the current Platform).
       dialogStyle: DialogStyle(), // Custom dialog styles.
       onDismissed: () => rateMyApp.callEvent(RateMyAppEventType.laterButtonPressed), // Called when the user dismissed the dialog (either by taping outside or by pressing the "back" button).
       // contentBuilder: (context, defaultContent) => content, // This one allows you to change the default dialog content.